shellscape/webpack-plugin-serve/README.md

 `webpack-plugin-serve` is an [evergreen 🌲](./.github/FAQ.md#what-does-evergreen-mean) module.

-This module requires Node v10+.
+This module requires an [Active LTS](https://github.com/nodejs/Release) Node version (v8.0.0+ or v10.0.0+).
 The client scripts in this module require [browsers which support `async/await`](https://caniuse.com/#feat=async-functions).
 Users may also choose to compile the client script via an appropriately configured [Babel](https://babeljs.io/) webpack loader for use in older browsers.

 ## Feature Parity